markwilkie/HomeAutomation/SmartThings_Edge/Arduino/WeatherStation/readme.md

   - SWITCHTOTOBAT - Below this value, boost circuit is disabled, leaving the battery to power things.  (this is because battery charging will drain the caps unecessarily)
   - SWITCHTOTOCAP - Above this, boost circuit is re-enabled - which will also charge the battery
   - POWERSAVERVOLTAGE - Below this value, long sleeps are enabled and no PMS reads are allowed.
 - The PMS air sensor is very power hungry (>120ma) so we minimize how often readings are taken.
-(AIRTIME)
+(AIRREADTIME)

 ### ULP